 - 2007-2009 Acura RDX

-Seeger Weiss cofounder Christopher A. Seeger has been appointed class counsel in “Lindsay Aberin, et al., v.
+Seeger Weiss cofounder Christopher A. Seeger was appointed class counsel in “Lindsay Aberin, et al., v.
 American Honda Motor Company, Inc.” The class action Acura HandsfreeLink® Battery Drain lawsuit against Honda has been consolidated in the U.S. District Court for the Northern District of California.